mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 == Summary

-Great care was taken to argue that any _parametric_ glottal flow model formulated of the open phase of the glottal cycle can be expressed as a RePU network with a single hidden layer of width $H$, given $H$ large enough.
+Great care was taken to argue that any _parametric_ glottal flow model of the open phase of the glottal cycle can be expressed as a RePU network with a single hidden layer of width $H$, given $H$ large enough.

 Then we showed that in a Bayesian regression context with noninformative priors, the limit $H -> oo$ corresponds to a _nonparametric_ glottal flow model: a zero-mean GP with the temporal arc cosine kernel.